-- When cord clamping cannot be deferred as recommended, then DCC for at least 30 seconds is superior to immediate clamping. - DCC should be performed with the infant at or below the level of the introitus. - Disrupted utero-placental circulation is a contraindication for DCC. - ✓ Clamping the Umbilical Cord:
+- When cord clamping cannot be deferred as recommended, then DCC for at least 30 seconds is superior to immediate clamping3. - Disrupted utero-placental circulation is a contraindication for DCC. - ✓ Clamping the Umbilical Cord:

 To clamp the umbilical cord, place 2 metal clamps on the umbilical cord and cut in between.